Treevyy/README-File-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  Clone the repo and run npm install to install all dependencies then run node index in the terminal to fill out the prompts.
+  Clone repo, install npm dependencies, run node index in the terminal.

   ## Usage
+  To auto generate a README

   ## Contributing
+  Used package inquirer to help make the prompts.

   ## Tests
+  npm test

   ## License